Understanding Cancer Clinical Trials

 Why are blood draws and biopsies often performed during cancer clinical trials?

 Participants in cancer clinical trials often undergo extra tests like blood draws and biopsies.
 These extra tests help researchers in a variety of important ways.
-Most commonly, they show if a clinical trial is a fit for you, help monitor your health during the trial, and tell how you’re responding to the investigational drug.
+Most commonly, they show if a clinical trial is a fit for you, help monitor your health during the trial, and tell how you’re responding to the investigational medicine.

 Tumor biopsies have an especially important role in clinical trials.
 A tumor biopsy is a procedure that removes a piece of tumor (a sample of cancerous cells) for analysis by a lab.
 Results of biopsies are called the cancer’s ‘histology.’
 Biopsies can help diagnose cancer, learn the stage, track changes, and personalize treatments.

 Biopsies are increasingly being used in cancer clinical trials for personalized care.
 Each person’s cancer has a unique combination of substances.
 Biopsies help researchers see the substances in your tumor.
-Researchers may use this information to study how it may affect prognosis or response to the investigational drug.
+Researchers may use this information to study how it may affect prognosis or response to the investigational medicine.

 Biopsies are also sometimes used for scientific purposes.
 In these instances, biopsies aren’t used to tell researchers about your specific situation, but rather are collected for general scientific advancement.
 If this is the case, researchers will obtain separate permission from you.